Sachithx/LITES/PEAK_FIX_DOCUMENTATION.md

 ## Additional Notes

-### Why This Matters for Your Use Case
+### Why This Matters for Our Use Case

-Since you're building a **multimodal foundation model** that generates text to explain time series patterns, having noisy peak detections would:
+Since we're building a **multimodal foundation model** that generates text to explain time series patterns, having noisy peak detections would:

 1. **Corrupt the training data**: The model learns that peaks occur every 2-3 timesteps (nonsense)
 2. **Reduce token efficiency**: Wasted tokens on noise instead of meaningful patterns